rishavraj-dev/HospitalManagementSystem/statement.md

 ## 🧩 1.
 Problem Statement

-Hospitals handle a large amount of critical data every day — patient records, bed allocations, drug inventory, and more.
+Hospitals have to manage a lot of work in day to day life from the patient management,bed management,drug management and many other
 Most of these operations are commonly prone to:

-- Manual errors
+- errors due to manual written records
 - Mismanaged records
 - Delayed updates
 - Lack of centralized access
 - Difficulty in exporting or analyzing data

-A beginner-friendly system was needed to **digitize and simplify** these administrative processes using basic Python logic and MySQL database connectivity.
+A simple and working system is requred to **digitize and simplify** these administrative processes using basic Python logic and MySQL database connectivity.

-The aim was to create a **lightweight, terminal-based Hospital Management System** to help staff perform essential tasks efficiently without relying on complex software.
+The aim is  to create a **lightweight, terminal-based Hospital Management System** to help person working there to  perform essential tasks efficiently without relying on complex software.

 ## 🎯 2.
 Scope of the Project

-This project focuses on the **core functionalities** required in a small to medium hospital setup.
+This project focuses on the **core functionalities** required in a small or medium hospital setup .
 The system includes:

 - Patient registration, updates, and viewing records
 - Bed availability tracking and assignment
 - Drug inventory management
-- Exporting reports in CSV format (for offline use or analysis)
+- Exporting reports in CSV format or in the format to open in excel files to print eaisly (for offline use or analysis)
-- A simple menu-driven CLI interface
+- A simple menu-driven command prompt interface

 ## 👥 3.
 Target Users